 Historically, civil society has played an important role in toppling dictators and bringing to light graft and corruption in the Philippines’ public and private sectors.
 Civil society has also aided the government in ensuring accountability and transparency within its ranks and in providing basic services to underprivileged and underserved citizens.

-Recognizing the crucial contributions of its civil society to democracy, the Philippines has adopted a policy to “encourage non-governmental, community-based, or sectoral organizations that promote the welfare of the nation.”
+Recognizing the crucial contributions of its civil society to democracy, the Philippines adopted a policy to “encourage non-governmental, community-based, or sectoral organizations that promote the welfare of the nation” in the 1987 Constitution.
 The policy for civil society engagement and citizen participation has been operationalized in laws and regulations.
 Civic freedoms are protected by the Constitution and have been established by the Supreme Court in jurisprudence.

 Despite these legal protections, civil society organizations (CSOs) and human rights defenders have continually been attacked and threatened for criticizing State policies and programs that adversely affect human rights and civic freedoms.

-In the past three years, civic space in the Philippines has shrunk significantly, as the government relentlessly implements its anti-illegal drug campaign and anti-terror program.
+Civic space in the Philippines has shrunk significantly in the last five years, as the government relentlessly implements its anti-illegal drug campaign and anti-terror program.
 CSOs that criticize these policies have earned the ire of the President and his officials, who have persistently threatened and vilified civil society actors.

 |Non-governmental organizations||Non-stock, non-profit corporations|